Generic selectors

 Crafted by Agostino Bonalumi

-Agostino Bonalumi, an acclaimed artist from Italy, is known for his creative contributions to abstract art.
-He’s famous for using unique materials and shaping canvases in innovative ways.
+Agostino Bonalumi, an acclaimed Italian abstract artist, is known for his creative contributions to the movement.
+He gained recognition for using unconventional materials and reshaping canvases in innovative ways.

-Bonalumi pays close attention to the shapes and textures in his artworks.
-He often uses materials like vinyl and resin to make his pieces stand out.
-By playing with light and shadow on the canvas, he makes his artworks feel alive and dynamic.
+Bonalumi paid great attention to shapes and textures in his works, often using materials like vinyl and resin.
+By manipulating light and shadow, he created pieces that felt alive and dynamic.

 Video by Sotheby’s